On this page you can find most of the rules regarding the Master’s thesis. The complete set of rules can be found in the MSc study guide.

 |1 June||1 January||1 April||1 July|

 *These submission deadlines are for you who do not submit the thesis within the 1st or 2nd deadline.
 If you fail your thesis there are other rules and submission deadlines (see below: "Handing in the thesis").

 If the submission date is a Saturday, Sunday or a holiday, the deadline is the first working day after the deadline.

 To start the preparation of the thesis you must decide on a topic and also formulate a tentative problem statement and then you should contact an academic supervisor who teaches or does research within this topic.

-Before the deadlines (listed above) you must register your academic supervisor, the (tentative) thesis title and your problem statement by completing the thesis registration web form (the web form is now closed and will be opened again during the next registration period in the spring semester 2017).
+Before the deadlines (listed above) you must register your academic supervisor, the (tentative) thesis title and your problem statement by completing the thesis registration web form.

 Please note that you must only use this web form for registration of your first examination attempt